Are you sacrificing bread and pasta for nothing? Maybe Fructans (not Gluten) are causing your digestive upset?

 This led them to FODMAPs which arrive at the large intestine undigested.
 They are then fermented by bacteria in the gut and stomach upset results.
 People who suffer from irritable bowel syndrome (IBS) find that their symptoms worsen after eating FODMAPs foods.

 If you suspect you suffer from fructan intolerance, try following a low FODMAPs diet for two weeks incorporating the following foods:

 Vegetables: Bean sprouts, bok choy, alfalfa sprouts, carrots, fresh herbs, bell peppers, lettuce, cucumber, tomato and zucchini

-Fruits: Grapes, melons, oranges and bananas
+Fruits: Grapes, melons, oranges, bananas

-Lactose-free milk and yogurt
+Dairy: Lactose-free milk, yogurt

 Proteins: Chicken, fish, red meat, tofu

 Snacks: Corn chips and crackers, rice crackers, gluten-free cookies